jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Each line contains up to 3 fields (separated by one or more spaces).
-The first field  is the alternative name,  the second one is  the status (either auto or manual), and the last one contains the current choice in the alternative (beware: it's a filename and thus might contain spaces).
+The first field  is the alternative name,  the second one is  the status (either auto  or  manual),  and  the  last  one contains  the  current  choice  for  the alternative path.

 ## --set-selections